MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer bug was actually a real bug?
-In 1947, engineers working on the Mark II computer at Harvard University found a moth stuck in one of the components.
-They taped this moth into their logbook and labeled it as the "First actual case of bug being found".
-This is where the term "debugging" a computer came from!
+The first actual computer "bug" was a dead moth which was stuck in a Harvard Mark II computer in 1947.
+The term "bug" was used to describe an issue with the machinery; however, a literal bug getting stuck in the computer was an ironic twist and so the use of the term "debugging" (removing problems from a program) was consequently born.